 University of North Dakota, North Dakota

 University of Pennsylvania School of Nursing, Pennsylvania.
-They do offer a waiver for GRE scores, however, the final say is the Master’s Admissions Committee and is not guaranteed.
+They do offer a waiver for GRE scores, however, the final say is the Master’s Admissions Committee and acceptance is not guaranteed.
+(It never is.)

 University of Saint Francis, Indiana.
 The GRE is only required if your overall GPA is below 3.2.